plblum/jivs/packages/jivs-configanalysis/README.md

 	  lookupKeyResults: LookupKeyCAResult[];
 	}
 	```
   This data is optionally included in the 3 report functions, when includeCompleteResults is true.
-Use the *x*ConfigResults(criteria) and *x*LookupKeyResults(critera) functions to query the valueHostResults and lookupKeyResults.
+Use the reports and query functions to search valueHostResults and lookupKeyResults.
 - hasErrors - When true, at least one error was found.
 While there may also be warnings and info level data, they are ignored here.
 	```ts
 	if (explorer.hasErrors())